justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

 Heap objects are not relocated, making it easier for the runtime to support native threads.
 In addition major GC uses a collector thread that executes asynchronously so application threads can continue to run concurrently even during collections.

 It took a long time to research and plan out all of this before it could be implemented.
-There is a nice lull in Github contributions during that time:
+There was a noticeable lull in Github contributions during that time:

 <img src="images/cyclone-contribs.png">